Mark A. Davenport

 Georgia Institute of Technology

 I am an Assistant Professor in the School of Electrical & Computer Engineering at the Georgia Institute of Technology.
-I am a member of the Center for Signal and Information Processing.
+I am a member of Machine Learning @ Georgia Tech and the Center for Signal and Information Processing.
 My Erdős number is 3, but my Bacon number is 2, which gives me a very respectable Erdős-Bacon number of 5.
 See my bio or CV for more about me.

 - Tutorial paper "An overview of low-rank matrix recovery from incomplete observations" to appear in IEEE Journal of Selected Topics in Signal Processing (2016)